Maryland football loses wave of transfers but will get a boost from key returners

 Almosse Titi, junior defensive lineman: Titi joined the Terps from junior college and was part of the rotation of defensive linemen in 2020.
 He didn’t appear in a game in 2021.
 He announced his decision to transfer after the regular season.

-Deshawn Holt, redshirt sophomore linebacker: Holt tallied 15 tackles in eight appearances this season.
+Deshawn Holt, redshirt sophomore linebacker: Holt tallied 15 tackles in eight appearances last season.
 After three seasons at Maryland, he will continue his career at Toledo.

 Dino Tomlin, sophomore wide receiver: The son of Pittsburgh Steelers Coach Mike Tomlin spent three seasons at Maryland but only tallied 19 receiving yards.
 He entered his name in the transfer portal, a team spokesman said.